How does android tv box work that works better on IPTV set-top box? (2021)

 What can an IPTV set-top box do that Android TV can’t?

-Firstly, of course, there is very little that Android can’t do but I will explain both why operators don’t use Android apps and why they sometimes can’t use apps.
+There is very little that Android can’t do but I will explain both why operators don’t use Android apps and why they sometimes can’t use apps.

-Why don’t they use android apps on TV?
+Why don’t they use Android apps on TV?

 • A set-top box is your mechanism for interacting with the content, the operator can design the whole look and feel.
 They can manage your experience and keep you watching longer.